jonathan-vella/architecting-for-success/101-Cloud-Foundations/README.md

 ### Overview

 This module is designed to provide a high-level overview of the Microsoft Cloud Adoption Framework for Azure.
 It will cover the basics of the Cloud Adoption Framework and the five disciplines of the Well Architected Framework.
+Requirements for this module are documented [here](requirements.md).

 ---